jimkang/email-rss-sample/README.md

 To run the whole sampling, email building, and sending chain, run `make build-and-send-mail`.
 If you want to run this automatically and periodically, through an entry like this into your cron:

     # Daily email at 7 AM
-    0 7 * * * cd <location of this project on your server> && make build-and-send-email
+    0 7 * * * cd <location of this project on your server> && DAYSTOSAMPLE=1 make build-and-send-email

 You can also just run parts of the process.

-- `make build-html` to sample the RSS and make an HTML file from the posts.
+- `DAYSTOSAMPLE=1 make build-html` to sample the RSS and make an HTML file from the posts.
 - `make build-email` to do `build-html` then also generate email text, including headers.
 - `make send-email` to send `launch-bay/email.txt` through `sendmail`.

+Make sure you set the DAYSTOSAMPLE environment variable when using the `build-html` or the `build-and-send-email` targets.
+You can set it by simply defining it righ before the `make` command.
+DAYSTOSAMPLE tells it how many days of posts it should sample from.
+If you set it to 7, for example, it will pick from the past seven days of posts from each feed.

 Tests
 -----